AdobeDocs/experience-manager-dispatcher.en/contributing.md

 If you are an Adobe employee and have a contribution, use the `AdobeDocs` org in the corporate git.

-Adobe welcomes any contribution.
-If it was made on the public repository, it is reviewed.
+Adobe is happy for any contribution and reviews your contribution if it is made on the public repository.
 However, pull requests from Adobe employees are easier to process and can be approved faster on the corporate repo.
 Make sure that any proprietary information is only discussed on the corporate repo.

 ## Further Information

-See the [Adobe Docs Contributor Guide](https://experienceleague.adobe.com/en/docs/contributor/contributor-guide/introduction) for more details on how to use the GitHub authoring platform.
+See the [Adobe Docs Contributor Guide](https://experienceleague.adobe.com/en/docs/contributor/contributor-guide/introduction) for further details on how to use the GitHub authoring platform.